jahnsrud/pg6301-social/README.md

-# Media Library
+# Social.app
+"The application topic for this exam is about a social-media website (i.e., a very simplified Facebook)."

-A place to store your favorite media.
-A React app built with Express, Webpack and much more.
+My solution is a React app built with Express, Webpack and much more.

 **Screenshot here**